PrairieLearn/PrairieLearn/docs/accessControl.md

     {
         "uids": ["student1@illinois.edu", "student2@illinois.edu"],
         "credit": 100,
-        "startDate": "2020-03-31T11:00:00",
+        "startDate": "2014-09-31T11:00:00",
-        "endDate": "2020-03-31T11:59:59",
+        "endDate": "2014-09-31T11:59:59",
         "timeLimitMin": 50
     }
 ],
 ```

 The above `allowAccess` directive is appropriate for an `Exam` being taken by on-campus students in the CBTF and by remote students.
-First, anyone (i.e., on-campus students) can access the assessment in the CBTF (`"mode": "Exam"`) for full credit between Sept 7th to Sept 10th.
-Second, a defined set of students (remote students) can take the exam for full credit between the same dates.
+First, anyone (i.e., on-campus students) can access the assessment in the CBTF (`"mode": "Exam"`) for full credit.
+Second, a defined set of students (remote students) can take the exam for full credit on Sept 10th.
 For the off-campus students we set a time limit (50 minutes).
 For on-campus students no time limit should be given because the time limit is enforced by the CBTF proctors.

 The student's access will expire if they exceed the `timeLimitMin` minute duration of the exam or go past the configured `endDate` - whichever comes first.
 Time limits are visible to the student during the exam; endDate configurations are not.
 If the student tries to load an assessment page when the access rules no longer apply, they will receive an "Access denied" message.